 Now more than ever our residents and clients need consistent access to their Community Support Workers to help keep them stabilized.
-Our support workers are working remotely and continuing to provide one-on-one support for over 400 active cases including; our residents, people on the waitlist, outreach clients and EarlyON program participants.
+Our support workers are continuing to provide one-on-one support for over 400 active cases including; our residents, people on the waitlist and outreach clients.

 During this time of social distancing it is crucial that our residents and clients have the support they need to help stabilize their mental health and maintain their quality of life.
 Our priority is to check-in regularly and to keep them connected to resources and community supports.

 In some cases, we are providing in person support to help reduce barriers for people needing access to essential services.
 Those receiving in-person supports participate in a screening process and are required to follow health and safety protocols.

 Here are some examples of how our Community Support Workers are continuing to provide support services.

 - regular phone check-ins to stay connected and offer support